adonisjs/core/README.md

 </div>

 ## About
 AdonisJs is an MIT licensed open source framework for Node.js.
-It stands out from all other Node frameworks because of it's goals and architectural decisions.
+It stands out from all other Node frameworks because of its goals and architectural decisions.

 ### Goals
 1. Serve as a fully featured framework.
-2. Offer rich and consistent API for all modules.
+2. Offer a rich and consistent API for all modules.
 No more fighting between promises, callbacks and so on.
 3. There are many fast frameworks in Nodejs.
 We focus on being the most complete framework.
 4. Documentation is as important as code.

 ## Ecosystem
-AdonisJs is seperated into multiple high level and dozens of low level packages.
-You won't have to worry about low level packages, unless you are contributing to the code.
-Below is the list of all 1st party high level packages.
+AdonisJs is seperated into multiple high-level and dozens of low-level packages.
+You won't have to worry about low-level packages, unless you are contributing to the code.
+Below is the list of all 1st party high-level packages.

 | Project | Version | Description |
 |----------|----------|----------|